buumba641/buumba641/README.md

 | **SheCures: AI for Diabetes Prediction** | Healthcare AI · Classification | — | 14–24 Apr 2025 | **16/29** |
 | **University Hackathon: Financial Inclusion** | Financial ML · Mobile Money | 500 pts | 2–9 Aug 2026 | **24/32** |

-> **Note:** The AI Telco Troubleshooting Challenge focused on detecting and explaining unseen network failures using AI.
-My participation demonstrates exposure to the intersection of **machine learning and networking**, although I do not present a completed solution repository for that challenge.

 🔗 **Full Zindi Portfolio:**
 https://zindi.world/users/Buumba